 UNC School of Medicine again ranked highly by U.S. News & World Report

 Applications are accepted year-round, and most students apply 3-6 months in advance.
 You may apply at any time and students are usually notified of admission or rejection within 6-8 weeks of application verification through an official email confirmation.
 However, we cannot begin confirming specific elective courses until early June (for Periods 2-6) and early October (for Periods 7-12).
 We confirm specific electives in the order of accepted applications.

 Students may NOT contact hospitals, departments, clerkship directors, program directors, or program coordinators directly regarding interest in a clinical elective placement.
 All scheduling must be done through the UNC Office of International Activities.

 Click here to view the UNC Academic Year Elective Calendar.

 To be eligible for participation in the IVS Program, students must be in their final year of medical school upon arrival at UNC for an elective.
 You must be in good standing at your home institution and have completed a criminal background check and/or have no criminal violations.
 To participate in electives at UNC School of Medicine, you must submit the following completed documentation to the Office of International Activities:

 - Application form- This is the first information you will put in to the online application system.

 - Supplemental Documents- To upload the remaining documents electronically, use your email address and password to log back into your online application.
 After you log in you should have two choices “update application” and “upload documents/forms.”
-Please email the Office of International Activities when all documents have been uploaded successfully.

 - Visiting Medical Students Health form, vaccination, and/or serological records.
 Please note that the TB test must come from an approved country.
 If it is not from an approved country, you will have to get a TB test in the U.S. List of unapproved countries for TB tests